anyascii/anyascii/README.md

 - Spelling: [Transliteration](https://en.wikipedia.org/wiki/Transliteration) converts each letter individually using predictable rules.
   An unambiguous transliteration allows for reconstruction of the original text by using unique mappings for each letter.
   A phonetic transliteration instead uses the most phonetically accurate mappings which may result in duplicates or ambiguity.

+When text from one language is converted for readers of another language, the names of people and places are transliterated/transcribed and everything else is translated.

 ## Implementations